calyau/maxima/share/contrib/sarag/readme.txt

 intervalArithmetic.mac (interval arithmetic)
 topology.mac (topology of curves)

+arag_test.mac (test file for "Alg. in Real Alg.
+Geom.") hard_test.mac (test files with mostly topology computations)

+readme.txt (this manual)
-In order to load the library either load each single file with the "LOAD" Maxima command or edit a file that takes care of loading all the files.

-Together with the files you find the file
-"sarag.mac" that will load the files if they are in the current directory.
+In order to load the library either load each single file with the "LOAD" Maxima command or edit a file that takes care of loading all the files or load the file "sarag.mac" that will load the files if they are in the current directory.

-The file "examples.mac" contains some examples from the book.
+In order to test the library use: batch(<path>/arag_test.mac,test);
+and
+batch(<path>/hard_test.mac,test);

 ---------------------------------------------------------------
 ---------------------------------------------------------------